maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2023.rst

        sphone, pinephone, performance, mesa, bullseye,
        chimaera, funding, droid4
 :authors: Merlijn Wajer
-:date: 2023-01-11 21:00
+:date: 2023-01-12 18:00

 First of all, happy new year to everyone following along.

 This is probably our last blog post before our Beta release.
-This latest update focusses heavily on cellular software and drivers as well as other communication features, but there's also a healthy amount of bugfixes and performance improvements mixed in.
+This latest update focuses heavily on cellular software and drivers as well as other communication features, but there's also a healthy amount of bugfixes and performance improvements mixed in.